octo-technology/OpenTezos/docs/michelson/instructions.md

 The `MEM` instruction checks for the presence of a binding for a key in a map.

-It takes a key as the parameter and returns a boolean on top of the stack.
+It takes a key as argument and returns a boolean on top of the stack.

 ```js
 MEM / x : {} : S  =>  false : S